EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Algorithm Design

-\textbf{Actor-critic framework:} We illustrate the basic structure of our method based on the actor-critic framework in Fig. \ref{fig: network}.
-We denote the actor network of agent $i$ under the parameters $\theta$ as $\mu_{i,\theta}(o_{i}(t))$ and the critic network of agent $i$ under the parameters $\phi$ as $V_{i,\phi}(s(t))$, where $o_{i}(t)$ denotes the local state of agent $i$ at time slot $t$ and $s(t)$ denotes the global state at time slot $t$.
-For an agent, the actor network is used for action generation, which maps the local state to the respective categorical distributions of multiple discrete actions.
-The critic network is a value function.
-The inputs of the critic network are the local states of all agents (i.e., the global state), and the output is the predicted value.
+\textbf{Actor-critic framework:} In our approach, each edge node acts as an independent agent, equipped with a dedicated actor network and a critic network.
+The critic network is enabled during the training phase, but once the training is completed, each agent only relies on its actor network to make control actions.
+After training, an agent's actor network operates independently and does not depend on the state information of other agents.
+In Fig. \ref{fig:network_attention}, we present the network structures of both the actor and critic networks.
+The actor network for agent $i$ with parameters $\theta$ is represented by $\mu_{i,\theta}(o_{i}(t))$, whereas the critic network with parameters $\phi$ is denoted as $V_{i,\phi}(s(t))$.
+Here, $o_{i}(t)$ represents the local state of agent $i$ at time slot $t$, and $s(t)$ denotes the global state at that time.
+The actor network generates actions by mapping the local state defined in Eq. \eqref{eq:local} to multiple discrete action probability distributions, as defined in Eq. \eqref{eq:action}.
+The agent can then select discrete control actions by sampling from these probability distributions.
+On the other hand, the critic network serves as a value function.
+It takes as input the local states of all agents (i.e., the global state) and produces predicted values.

-In our system, each edge node is an autonomous agent, which has a separate actor network and critic network.
-The agents interact with the video analytics system collaboratively with other agents to learn their optimal policies based on the shared reward.
-The critic network is only required during training.
-After the training is completed, we only require each agent's actor network to make its control actions.
-Moreover, each agent's actor network does not require the state information of other agents to make control decisions.

-\textbf{Design of actor network and critic network:} The network structures of the actor network and the critic network are illustrated in Fig. \ref{fig:network_attention}.
-The inputs of the actor network are the local state of the edge node defined in Eq. \eqref{eq:local}, including the average inference request arrival rate during the past several time slots, the current length of the local inference queue, the current lengths of the dispatching queues to other edge nodes, and the bandwidths between an edge node and the other edge nodes.
-The average inference request arrival rate during the past several time slots on an edge node evaluates the edge node's incoming workload, and the current length of the local inference queue describes the edge node's pending workload.
-The current lengths of dispatching queues and the bandwidths between an edge node and other edge nodes evaluate the dispatching delay.

-The outputs of the actor network are the categorical log probability distributions of three discrete actions.
-Our method can generate the discrete control actions by sampling from the categorical distributions.
-The control actions of an agent are defined in Eq. \eqref{eq:action}, including the selected edge node for inference, the selected DNN model for inference, and the selected resolution for video frame preprocessing.
-The inputs of the critic network are the global state of the video analytics system defined in Eq. \eqref{eq:state}, which consists of the local states of all agents and reflects the current system information of the video analytics system.
-The output of the critic network is the predicted value of the reward-to-go.